-Selecting a Dill Plant
+Selecting a Dill Variety

-How to Sow Dill Plant Seeds
+How to Sow Dill Seeds

-Aim to sow seeds as thinly as possible.
+Aim to sow plant seeds as thinly as possible.
 Should they germinate in clumps, or too close together, you will need to weed out weaker plants.

 If sowing indoors, sow from early April onwards.
 If you have sown the herbs in containers indoors and wish to move them outside, they will need to be hardened off before permanently being sited outside.

 If planting dill outside, select a full sun location.
 The soil should be well draining and fairly pH neutral.
 Slightly acidic soil is also fine.
 There should also be some shelter from the wind in this full sun location.
 Work in organic matter, such as homemade compost, to further enrich the soil.

 Dampen the soil slightly before sowing.
 This will help the seeds to stick to the soil and stay in place.